-Neutron external interface is used for communication with the external world, for example provider networks and floating IPs.
-For setting up the neutron external interface please modify /etc/kolla/ globals.yml setting neutron_external_interface to the desired interface name, eth1 in the example below:
+Neutron external interface is used for communication with the external world, for example provider networks, routers and floating IPs.
+For setting up the neutron external interface modify /etc/kolla/globals.yml setting neutron\external\interface to the desired interface name.
+This interface is used by hosts in the network group.
+It is also used by hosts in the compute group if enable\neutron\provider\networks is set or DVR is enabled.